 As a tenant, you can try to terminate the lease agreement if the mold situation arises.

-Be cautios becuse if the mold is not making the place inhabitable, the termination can be reversed as well.
+Be cautious because if the mold is not making the place inhabitable, the Termination caalso be reversedll.
 Therefore, go through the laws before taking any action.

-In other scenarios, a landloard can report any non-payment of rent to credit reporting agencies as well that can leave a negative impact on your credit card score and that’s ultimtely going to haunt you for your upcoming days when you will use the credit card for any payments.
+In other scenarios, a landlord can also report any non-payment of rent to credit reporting agencies, which can negatively impact your credit card score, and that’s ultimately going to haunt you for the upcoming days when you will use the credit card for any payments.

-So, keep in mind this is kind of a gamble, and it should be your last and final option and should be only used when the home is inhabitable or dangerousely unsafe.
+So, keep in mind this is a gamble, and it should be your last and final option and should be only used when the home is inhabitable or dangerously unsafe.

-There are many states having no specific mold laws but still a landlord is liable for mold problems when until the home is safe and livable again.
-When the landlord fails to fix a serious mold problem, the rent withholding occurs and both the tenants and landlord can trap themselves in a never-ending lawsuit for mold-releated health problems.
+Many states have no specific mold laws, but a landlord is still liable for mold problems until the home is safe and livable again.
+When the landlord fails to fix a severe mold problem, rent withholding occurs, and both the tenants and the landlord can trap themselves in a never-ending lawsuit for mold-related health problems.

-In a statae like Arkansad, the landlords are responsible for maintaining the house and it’s their obligation to maintain the rental property and to fix issues like leaking pipes, windows, roofs, and other mold related problems.
-If the landlords doesn’t seems to be responsive, you can surely convince a judge or jury for the actions of the landlord.
+In a state like Arkansas, the landlords are responsible for maintaining the house.
+They must keep the rental property and fix issues like leaking pipes, windows, roofs, and other mold-related problems.
+If the landlord doesn’t seem responsive, you can surely convince a judge or jury of the landlord’s actions.

-Sometimes, mold is caused by tenant behaviours like when the tenants keep apartment shut all the time and there is little to no ventilation that increases humidity in home.
+Sometimes, mold is caused by tenant behaviors, like when the tenants keep the apartment shut all the time and there is little to no ventilation, increasing humidity in the home.
 Similarly, the lack of necessary cleanliness can also cause such problems.
-Therefore, the tenants are required to don’t be negligible and practice good housekeeping to make sure they are not responsible for the damage of the property.
+Therefore, the tenants must not be negligible and practice good housekeeping to ensure they are not responsible for the damage to the property.

-A tenant must go through the clauses of the lease about the mold growth to see if the landlord is going to be responsible for the maintenance of the property or not.
-Usually a smart landlord prevents to have such clases in the agreement but still the landlord itself is responsible for maintaining the structural integrity of the property, roof, plumbing and windows.
+A tenant must go through the clauses of the lease about mold growth to see if the landlord will be responsible for the maintenance of the property or not.
+Usually, an intelligent landlord prevents having such classes in the agreement, Hhowever, the landlord, is still responsible for maintaining the structural integrity of the property, roof, plumbing, and windows.

-Relocation for tenants is not an easy thing before renting an apartment, home, or condo, make sure to do your due dilligence about the rights and obligations so in future you don’t face any toruble.
+Relocation for tenants is not an easy thing.
+Before renting an apartment, home, or condo, make sure to do your due diligence about the rights and obligations so that you don’t face any trouble in the future.